joeyates/til/computer/database/postgresql/docker.md

   postgres:10
 ```

-Fatser testing with an in-memory database:
+Faster testing with an in-memory database:

 ```
 docker run --publish 5432:5432 \